- ADVERTISEMENT - Flight Centre Category Header

 Paradice Botany and Albany, $170 for a five-day school holiday programme

-Beat the heat, and enroll your little one in a five day school holiday programme at Paradice.
+Embrace the cold, and enrol your little one in a school holiday programme at Paradice.
 For kids aged six and above, of any skill level, it runs weekly from 9am to 12pm with expert coaching, fun games and skill-building activities.
-It’s available Dec 15-19, or Jan 12-16 or 19-23.
+It’s available for a four-day programme July 6-9 or a five day programme week two, July 13-17.

 Pat a Dinosaur…